circleci/circleci-docs/jekyll/_cci2/language-ruby.md

           key: rails-demo-bundle
       # using the ruby orb, install our dependencies.
       - ruby/bundle-install
-      # using the ruby orb, save our cahce
+      # using the ruby orb, save our cache
       - ruby/save-cache:
           key: rails-demo-bundle # the key we are saving our cache under.
       # Using our custom commands, we restore, install and save node_packages.